techidaily/site-youtube-blog/source/_posts/ed-unleashing-potential-growth-in-youtube-traffic-for-2024.md

 This is Facebook’s way of encouraging you to post videos directly to Facebook’s platform.
 Which is something you should consider as well, but as you are currently working to grow your YouTube channel, it’s good to focus on this task first.

 Well, how do you make the post look better?
-There is a tool called[Thumb Tube](https://thumbtube.com/) that gives you full sized image on Facebook:
+There is a tool called [Thumb Tube](https://thumbtube.com/) that gives you full sized image on Facebook:

 ![Share YouTube on Facebook 2](https://images.wondershare.com/filmora/article-images/share-youtube-on-facebook-2.jpg)